Course Outline

 Details of early feedback on progress

 Feedback on tasks can be made via negotiation with tutor.
-Your tutor will provide some feedback on first submission of task one when requested (see tutor for specific information) before submission.
-You should seek tips from your tutor on task two oral presentation before submission.
+Your tutor will provide some feedback on first submission of task one when requested (see tutor for specific information on feedback times) before submission.
+You are required to share drafts and seek tips from your tutor on task two oral presentation before submission.

 Assessment tasks